AirbusCyber/grap/README.md

 Patterns are user-defined graphs with instruction conditions ("opcode is xor and arg1 is eax") and repetition conditions (3 identical instructions, basic blocks...).

-grap is both available as a standalone tool with a disassembler and as an IDA plugin which takes advantage of the disassembly done by IDA and the reverser.
+grap is available as a standalone tool with a disassembler and python bindings, and as an IDA plugin which takes advantage of the disassembly done by IDA and the reverser.

 # Installation
 This document describes how to build and install grap on a Linux distribution.